Tobias Watkins: Political appointments and legal battle

 Tell me what to do, ... but for God's sake, tell me not to engage again in politics, unless it be to hunt down both parties to destruction.
 I have sacrificed every thing [sic] for the one, and have met in return neglect and insult — by the other I am persecuted, har [sic], trampled to the earth — proscribed like a wretch with the Plague, so that not a creature dare venture within the infected atmosphere.

 In the legal proceedings, Watkins's family lost "every thing [sic] ...— even the beds they sleep on" were seized for payment of his fine.
 Feeling persecuted in jail, he wrote of a prison official being replaced by a "creature of the President" to deny him family visits, as well as a request from the administration "to have me removed from the more decent room which I now occupy to one of the cells!"

-In 1833 Watkins petitioned the Supreme Court for a writ of habeas corpus, challenging the district court's criminal jurisdiction in his conviction.
+In 1833 Watkins petitioned the US Supreme Court for a writ of habeas corpus, challenging the district court's criminal jurisdiction in his conviction.
 As a result he was released February 1833, but was arrested again the same day under three writs of capias ad respondendum issued by Attorney General Roger B. Taney.
 Watkins petitioned again for a writ of habeas corpus and was released again the following month.
 Chief Justice John Marshall's opinions in the 1830 and 1833 decisions are part of the history of original habeas as it relates to federal review of federal custody in the US.

 Freemasonry

 Watkins joined Washington Lodge Number 3 of the Freemasons in 1805 and served as Deputy Grand Master of the Grand Lodge of Maryland 1809–1813 and Grand Master of the Grand Lodge of Maryland 1813–1814 and 1816–1818.
 He was the first High Priest of the Encampment of the Knights Templar in 1812.
-His friend John Neal recalled that Watkins was "so pre-eminently popular [with the Masons] that nothing he could say or do, was ever able to shake their faith in him, or their love."
+His friend John Neal recalled that Watkins was "so pre-eminently popular [with the Masons] that nothing he could say or do, was ever able to shake their faith in him, or their love".

 Character and later life

-John Neal described Watkins as "both generous and extravagant" in that he "would sooner empty his pockets into the lap of a stranger, than pay his butcher or grocer."
-Neal blamed this character trait for what he saw as Watkins "always laboring under embarrassment, up to the day of his death," citing that at the time of his appointment to the US Spanish Diplomatic Commission Watkins was on the brink of economic ruin by his own mismanagement of his family's funds.
+John Neal described Watkins as "both generous and extravagant" in that he "would sooner empty his pockets into the lap of a stranger, than pay his butcher or grocer".
+Neal blamed this character trait for what he saw as Watkins "always laboring under embarrassment, up to the day of his death", citing that at the time of his appointment to the US Spanish Diplomatic Commission Watkins was on the brink of economic ruin by his own mismanagement of his family's funds.

 In the 1840s, Watkins served as head of the boys' common school in the Fourth Presbyterian Church in Alexandria, Virginia.
 In 1849 he co-founded and served as the first Vice President of the Columbian Association of Teachers, an organization with over 100 members.